Narasimhan-Lab/1000-genomes-natural-selection/README.md

 ```
 where `p` is the relative position of the SNP where computation should start (with zero-indexing),  and `n` is the number positions to perform calculations on (so that the genome can be split up into segments for parallel computation).
 For example, `./monogenic_scan.py 5000 1000` would scan 1000 sequential positions starting from the 5001st row in the read count matrices.

+The ```divide_jobs.sh``` script is an example of how to automatically divide the genome to be scanned as parallel segments.

-The script will save the following information for each position into numpy files: estimated allele frequencies for each population, expected allele frequency of the target population, number of samples with non-zero read count data for each population, uncorrected chi-squared statistic for the likelihood ratio test, uncorrected p-value of the likelihood ratio test, and intermediate calculations from the likelihood ratio test.
+The script will save the following information for each position into NumPy files: estimated allele frequencies for each population, expected allele frequency of the target population, number of samples with non-zero read count data for each population, uncorrected chi-squared statistic for the likelihood ratio test, uncorrected p-value of the likelihood ratio test, and intermediate calculations from the likelihood ratio test.
 In the previous example of running `./monogenic_scan.py 5000 1000`, the p-values from the likelihood ratio test would be saved as a 1000-length array in the file `p_vals5000.npy`, the chi-squared statistics as `stats5000.npy`, and so on.

 ### Compiling scan results

-The `compile_monogenic_results.py` file will compile the output numpy files from the selection scan into a .txt file.
+The `compile_monogenic_results.py` file will compile the output NumPy files from the selection scan into a .txt file.
 The script can be run with
 ```
 ./compile_monogenic_results.py n k
 ```
-where `n` is the number of segments the genome was divided into, and `k` is the number of positions in each segment.
+where `n` is the number of segments the genome was divided into (e.g. using ```divide_jobs.sh```, and `k` is the number of positions in each segment.

 ## Polygenic Scan
 The GWAS summary statistics used with this script can be found at https://humandbs.biosciencedbc.jp/files/hum0197.org/.
 The script is run as follows: